 Director, Roanoke College Honors Program

 Chad Morris is Associate Professor of Anthropology at Roanoke College.
 Dr. Morris has a B.S. from Centre College in Anthropology/Sociology and Biology, a M.A. in Anthropology from the University of Memphis and a Ph.D. in Anthropology from the University of Kentucky.
-He serves as co-coordinator of Roanoke College’s Anthropology and Health Care Delivery Concentrations and is Director of the College’s Honors Program.
-His current research agenda includes investigating and promoting community-driven means of reducing rates of heart disease, diabetes, and obesity in the Micronesian Republic of Palau, where he has worked alongside Roanoke College students and Palauan officials to conduct household research about dietary practice and public health promotion.
-This ongoing work has been funded by Roanoke College, the Virginia Foundation for Independent Colleges, and the Tanita Healthy Weight Community Trust.
+He serves as co-coordinator of Roanoke College’s Anthropology Concentration and is Director of the College’s Honors Program.
+His current research agenda includes investigating and promoting community-driven means of reducing rates of heart disease, diabetes, and obesity in the Micronesian Republic of Palau, where he has worked alongside Roanoke College students and Palauan officials to conduct household and school-based research about dietary practice and public health promotion.
 Dr. Morris has additional research expertise in public health coalition development and practice, indoor environmental health, cross-cultural perspectives on organ and tissue donation, immigrant access to health care, and urban and rural development initiatives.
-He is a Fellow of the Society for Applied Anthropology, Chair of the Ethics Committee of the National Association for the Practice of Anthropology, and an elected member of the same Association’s Governing Council.
+He is a Fellow of the Society for Applied Anthropology and serves as the elected ethics representative to the American Anthropological Association's Members Programmatic Advisory and Advocacy Committee.
 He is the 2013 recipient of the Virginia Foundation for Independent Colleges Hiter Harris, Jr. Rising Star Award for excellence in undergraduate teaching and the 2014 recipient of the Roanoke College Dean's Award for Exemplary Service.

 Available as a Media resource for the following topics

 Willing to speak to professional, social or civic groups on